 Talking About Palliative Care with Your Pediatric Patients and Their Families.

-Additional NINR Palliative Care Resources
+Additional NINR Resources

-For a list of common questions you may receive from patients and suggested answers, please visit our "Palliative Care: Conversations Matter®" Frequently Asked Questions page.
+For a list of common questions you may receive from patients and suggested answers, visit our Palliative Care: Conversations Matter® Frequently Asked Questions page.

 For more information, please contact: